(1) Non-Discrimination and Affirmative Action Policy

 The affirmative action plan adopted by the University requires the Faculty to take appropriate steps to identify diverse candidates, including women, minorities, individuals with disabilities, and protected veterans, for most positions.
 The responsibility for compliance with affirmative action procedures resides in the first instance with the officer making the appointment recommendation.
 The following structures are in place to enhance the recruitment of diverse faculty members:

 a.
 The chairs of departments and the chairs of search committees are responsible for actively pursuing opportunities to appoint diverse individuals, including women and minorities, to positions at all levels.

 b.
 The Deans of Arts and Humanities, Science, Social Science, and the John A. Paulson Dean of the School of Engineering and Applied Sciences are responsible for supervising the implementation of affirmative action policies within their respective divisions/School.

 c.
 The FAS’s Office for Faculty Affairs reviews departmental affirmative action efforts, focusing on the representation of diverse populations, including women and minorities, in each department, the representation of diverse populations in the relevant pool of doctorates, and the department’s efforts to identify and attract appropriate diverse individuals, including women and minorities.
 In addition, reports that directly address affirmative action efforts made in each search are submitted by the department chair to the divisional dean in advance of approval of candidates for campus visits and offers.
-The FAS Senior Adviser on Faculty Development also offers educational outreach on ensuring the integrity of faculty searches at each stage of the process.

 (2) Advertisement Information